 How often have you uttered the phrase, “You don’t see that anymore.”
 Frequently, I’ll bet.
 But have you ever thought of the sounds and smells that were a part of your youth but are no longer here?

 I was pondering that subject in the quiet solitude of my pre-dawn 3 1/4 mile walk this morning.
 The days are getting shorter and the birds aren't up yet, so there were no distractions.
 What a trip down memory lane!

 I grew up in a suburb of Boston, a town of about 17,000 people, where town employees, “the town guys,” did everything…repaved streets, collected trash, trimmed trees, all stuff that’s largely privatized today.

-When the town guys were working in our neighborhood on hot summer days, we kids kept them supplied with ice water all, and sometimes Kool Aid, day long.
+When the town guys were working in our neighborhood on hot summer days, we kids kept them supplied with ice water, and sometimes Kool Aid, all day long.

 Every few years the town guys would repave our street (one of the main roads) with crushed stone.
 One truck would lay down a layer of molten tar (a true summertime smell), another would follow, laying down the crushed stone, and then a steam roller would flatten it all down.

 Well, most of it.
 For the next few days all we’d hear was the sound of crushed stone pinging against the undercarriage of the cars that drove over the new surface.
 You don’t hear that anymore.